 Make yourself harder for ticks to target by using insect repellant when exploring wooded areas.
 Wear long sleeves and long pants whenever possible if you’re in the woods.
 Check your hair, scalp, arms, and ears frequently for ticks that may be trying to latch on to your skin.
 Know the proper way to remove and dispose of a tick if you do get bitten.

 The most serious complication from alpha-gal allergy, and any allergy, is the risk of anaphylaxis.
 A person who has been bitten by a tick might not know that they have developed an alpha-gal allergy until they’re experiencing symptoms.
 Even then, they might not draw the conclusion that the tick bite is related to this new allergy.

 An alpha-gal allergy is diagnosed the way most allergies are.
 An allergist will perform tests on your body to see how it reacts to alpha-gal.

 Using a blood test and possibly a skin reaction test, your allergist will be able to see if your body views alpha-gal as a threat.
 If exposure to alpha-gal causes a histamine reaction in your blood, your allergy test to alpha-gal will show as positive.

 There is a lot that we don’t know yet about the causes, treatment, and duration of alpha-gal allergies.
-If you’d been bitten by a tick, be aware that an alpha-gal allergy could develop, and try to document any symptoms that you have.
-Symptoms could develop quickly — within three to six hours of being bitten.
+If you’ve been bitten by a tick, be aware that an alpha-gal allergy could develop.
+Document any symptoms that you have.
+Symptoms can develop quickly — within three to six hours of being bitten.